Ivi logo mobile

 2) I want to import a 1999 R34 Nissan Skyline GT-R or a Nissan Silvia S15 now.

-A - Cars over 25 years old, from date of manufacture are legal to import.
-January 1999 cars January 2024, etc
+A - Cars over 25 years old, from date of manufacture (month/year) are legal to import.
+The R34 GT-R and Silvia S15 were produced from 1999 through 2002, so:

 3) What about vehicles less than 25 years old?